jones-erin-650/SideStepDemo/devlog.md

-### 2024-10-15 - ? hrs: planned
+### 2024-10-15 - .5-1 hrs: state and uml diagrams
-* Create a diagram for the state machine and uml diagrams for the State, PlayerStates, IdleState, and WalkState classes to better understand the inheritance between them
+* Created uml diagrams for the State, PlayerStates, IdleState, and WalkState classes to better understand the inheritance between them
+* created a state machine diagram to plan out how I will handle SideStep states

 ### 2024-10-15 - 4-5 hrs: started following a fighting game tutorial because I am not getting anywhere with these input state machines
 * uses this asset pack: https://ansimuz.itch.io/streets-of-fight